 Most of BIC's customer service population contacts the agency through the Licensing unit's reception area and over the phone.
 BIC's multilingual staff currently handles a significant amount of BIC's interpretation needs.
-At present, 92 percent of BIC's interpretation needs are for Chinese (both in Mandarin and Cantonese) and Spanish.
-BIC currently has access to the vendor Language b.
-Translation of Written Materials

-Line to supplement interpretation needs for languages other than Chinese and Spanish, if so needed.
+At present, 89.3 percent of BIC's interpretation needs are for Mandarin and Spanish.
+BIC currently has access to the vendor Language Line to supplement interpretation needs for languages other than Mandarin and Spanish, if so needed.
 At the same time, BIC will continue to monitor and document language interpretation needs so BIC can identify any additional primary languages of customers.